msajjadawan/ProductListAssignment/README.md

 This app can be improved by using Paging3 but due to time constraint and unavailability of proper data api I am unable to use that.

+As there is only one screen, i used Activity with layout - but using fragment would be the best option.

+I have used my own boilerpalte code for startup which may contains some extra code.